drakkan/sftpgo/README.md

 ## Features

 - SFTPGo uses virtual accounts stored inside a "data provider".
-- SQLite, MySQL, PostgreSQL, bbolt (key/value store in pure Go) and in-memory data providers are supported.
+- SQLite, MySQL, PostgreSQL, Bolt (key/value store in pure Go), CockroachDB and in-memory data providers are supported.
 - Each local account is chrooted in its home directory, for cloud-based accounts you can restrict access to a certain base path.
 - Public key and password authentication.
 Multiple public keys per user are supported.
 - SSH user [certificate authentication](https://cvsweb.openbsd.org/src/usr.bin/ssh/PROTOCOL.certkeys?rev=1.8).